software patch 8 WSUS alternatives for patch management

 What is patch management in Linux?

-Linux patch management is similar to Windows patch management in that it refers to the process of using patches to update the operating system.
-These patches are most often security related but may also include bug fixes or new operating system features.
+Linux patch management is similar to Windows patch management in that it refers to the process of using patches to update the operating system and applications that run on it.
+These patches are most often security related but may also include bug fixes or new features.

 Why is patch management important?

 There are two main reasons why patch management is important.
-First, patches that are designed to address bugs can help the Linux kernel to operate more smoothly.
-This reduces the chances of a workload outage caused by a bug in the operating system.
+First, patches that are designed to address bugs can help the Linux kernel operate more smoothly, which reduces the chances of a workload outage caused by a bug in the operating system.

 The second and more significant reason is that most patches are designed to remove security vulnerabilities in the operating system.
 Any time a vulnerability is discovered, the hacker community goes to work trying to create an exploit based on the vulnerability.
 Additionally, once a patch is created to address a vulnerability, cybercriminals actively look for unpatched systems.
 Installing all the available security patches prevents them from being able to breach the system by exploiting a known vulnerability.